rt-net/sciurus17_ros/sciurus17_examples/README.md

 ![pick_and_place_left_arm](https://github.com/rt-net/sciurus17_ros/blob/images/images/gazebo_pick_and_place_left.gif)

-This is an example code to pick and place a small object with both hands.
+This is an example to pick and place a small object with both hands.

 Run a node with command: